jkaninda/mysql-bkup/README.md

 apiVersion: batch/v1
 kind: Job
 metadata:
-  name: backup
+  name: backup-job
 spec:
+  ttlSecondsAfterFinished: 100
   template:
     spec:
       containers:
-        - name: mysql-bkup
+        - name: pg-bkup
           # In production, it is advised to lock your image tag to a proper
           # release version instead of using `latest`.
           # Check https://github.com/jkaninda/mysql-bkup/releases